Quansight-Labs/ndindex/docs/slices.md

   positive, but falls apart when it is negative.

   Consider again the slice `a[5:3:-1]`.
-Looking at the above figure, we might imagine it to give the same incorrect sub-array that we imagined before.
+Looking at the above figure, we might imagine it to give the same incorrect subarray that we imagined before.

   <div style="text-align:center">
   <code style="font-size: 16pt;">a[5:3:-1] "==" ['e', 'd']</code>